What is a chargeback? Costs, causes, and prevention

 Preventing chargebacks from occurring

-The best way to handle chargebacks is to prevent them.
-Most chargebacks stem from fraud, miscommunication, or unresolved complaints, and all three are preventable with the right practices.
+Prevention is the most cost-effective way to handle chargebacks.
+Most chargebacks stem from fraud, business errors, customer confusion, or unresolved complaints—all preventable with the right practices.

 Here's how to reduce your chargeback risk:

-- Make refunds easy: A clear, accessible return policy encourages customers to contact you first instead of filing a chargeback
+- Make refunds easy: Create a clear, accessible return policy that encourages customers to contact you first instead of filing a chargeback.

-- Document everything: Keep records of transactions, customer communications, and delivery confirmations
+- Document everything: Keep records of transactions, customer communications, and delivery confirmations, ensuring you retain all credit card transaction receipts for a minimum of six months.

 How to dispute and resolve chargebacks

 You can dispute a chargeback by submitting evidence that proves the transaction was valid.
-Success depends on responding quickly and providing clear documentation.
+Success depends on responding quickly, meeting strict deadlines, and providing clear documentation.

 Follow these steps when you receive a chargeback notification:

-- Respond within the deadline: Contact your payment processor within the allowed timeframe (typically 10–30 days).
+- Respond within the deadline: Contact your payment processor within the allowed timeframe.
+Many merchants have 10 days to dispute the chargeback by providing proof of purchase to the issuing bank.
 Missing the deadline usually means automatic loss.

 - Gather supporting evidence: Collect documentation that proves the transaction was legitimate.
 Strong evidence includes proof of delivery, signed contracts, customer communications, and transaction receipts.